 And the Jews and their priests resolved that Simon should be their leader and high priest forever… and that he should be their general…and that he should wear purple and gold.
 I Maccabees 14:41-42

-But would the 15-generation Oniad/Jesus son of Josedeck House just turn over the High Priesthood to the upstart, though heroic but lessor priestly Hasmoneans?
-And why did their heir, young Onias IV run off to Egypt in the first place and not stay and fight for the High Priesthood?
+But would the 15-generation Oniad/Jesus son of Josadeck House who took power after the last Davidic son was ousted from ruling after the return from Babylon, just turn over the High Priesthood to the upstart priest Simon.
+He was heroic and the nation owed their continued existence to them, yes, but they were of lessor priestly ranking.
+And why did their heir, young Onias IV run off to Egypt in the first place and not stay and fight for the High Priesthood of his father’s house.
 Perhaps Onias IV was unfit to rule in the Temple for some reason.
 What does a ruling House, be it High Priest or King, do under the circumstances when a male of the line can’t take the head position…or the people don’t want him too?
-By now we know that the old House marries a daughter to the new guy…and either the new guy assimilates into the old House…as we will see as we go along…or…they start a new ruling house…as Simon the Hasmonean was allowed to do.
+By now we know that from the days of David the King that the old House marries their daughter to the new guy…and either the new guy assimilates into the old House…as we will see as we go along…or…they start a new ruling house…as Simon the Hasmonean was allowed to do.

 Working from hindsight, knowing about an event that comes a bit later, and now being aware of the role of daughters of rulers/kings/high priests/princes of the congregation, this is what I think happened.
 I’m already in over my head, but here goes.